-For complete information or for information on other aspects of citation, please consult the McGill Guide which is available in Reference and Reserve (KF 245 .C28 2018) at the Bennett Jones Law Library.
+For complete information or for information on other aspects of citation, please consult the McGill Guide which is available on Reference in the Special Collections Room and in the Reserve Kiosk (KF245 .C36 2023) at the Bennett Jones Law Library.

-Changes from the 8th ed.
+Changes from the 9th ed

 - Extended citation rules for international materials beyond the UN.